Coping with a Myelofibrosis Diagnosis & Patient Mental Health Support

 And while, after months or years of sickness, getting an actual diagnosis can bring some relief, the weight of having a rare disease is heavy.
 People in your life may not know what MF is.
 And the literature may be based on individual case studies, rather than many participants.

-Paper collage of a green man on a blue and tan background.
-A chat bubble appears to his right with icons.
-Clockwise: Two people holding hands, money, a question mark, a heart, and a clock
+Paper collage of a green man.
+A chat bubble depicts people holding hands, money, a question mark, a heart, and a clock.

 The issues you experience may be as unique as your MF